ship123456/writing-assistant-chrome-extension/USER_GUIDE.md

 ### Is my writing stored?

 The extension processes text locally by default and does not store user content without user interaction.

+### Can I temporarily disable writing assistance?

+Yes.
+Writing assistance can be enabled or disabled at any time using the extension popup without uninstalling the extension.

 ### Why are suggestions unavailable on some websites?